top of page

 ESB Car Audio

-The department dedicated entirely to car stereo was born in 1984.
-Always with a strong connection with specialized magazines and with a circle of acquaintances that will then merge precisely in the famous Italian school, Vincenzo Biasella, still in vogue as the conductor of the company, knows and introduces into the company Gianni Caserta (who later will become a publisher of specialized magazines such as Giussani).
-Gianni Caserta is passionate about cars and convinces Biasella to make car speakers.
-So, given the success of the 7 Series, Giussani was asked to develop a similar series of car speakers.
-Only the impedances of the speakers change, but the aesthetics remain the same, including a 45 cm sub. which then will be a great success together with the medium-low 1000 MB and the UMA unit.
-The range is soon enriched with very special dedicated crossovers and thanks to a sales force made up of more engineers than sellers, not only the passion for hi-fi but also the knowledge to build excellent systems in the car is transferred to the market.
+The ESB department dedicated entirely to car stereo was launched in 1984.
+Always with a strong connection to specialized magazines and a circle of acquaintances that merge precisely in the famous Italian audio tradition, Vincenzo Biasella, still active as the head of the company, introduced Gianni Caserta (who later became publisher of specialized magazines such as Giussani).
+Caserta was passionate about cars and convinced Biasella to make car speakers.
+In light of the success of the 7 Series, Giussani was asked to develop a similar series of car speakers.
+The impedances of the speakers changed, but the aesthetics remained the same, extending to a new 45 cm subwoofer.
+It would become a great success together with the medium-low 1000 MB and the UMA unit.
+The range was soon enhanced with very special dedicated crossovers.
+With a sales force comprised of more engineers than sales people, the passion for hi-fi and the knowledge to build excellent sound systems for the car was introduced to the automotive market.

 1985